 Working Together to Safeguard Children (2018) requires the safeguarding partners to publish a threshold document which sets out the local criteria for action when an early help response and the criteria for making a referral to local authority children's social care.
-Effective early help relies upon local organisations and agencies working together to provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child Local authorities, under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of all children The terms 'early help' and 'early intervention' are often used interchangeably, and this can cause confusion.
+Effective early help relies upon local organisations and agencies working together to

+- > identify children and families who would benefit from early help - > undertake an assessment of the need for early help - > provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child Local authorities, under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of all children The terms 'early help' and 'early intervention' are often used interchangeably, and this can cause confusion.